Berea College offers fifteen certification programs:

 In addition to their general education, students seeking teaching certification engage in in-depth study in their major.
 Through this study, students develop their understandings of the core concepts and principles in the disciplines which they translate for their own students.
 In the area of professional studies, future teachers seek to understand the historical, philosophical, and social foundations of education, the principles of human development and learning, and the nature and practice of pedagogy.
 Students’ professional preparation also includes a variety of experiences in P-12 schools, including course-related field experiences, a full-course practicum in the junior or senior year, and student teaching in a diverse setting.

 Portfolios are the primary vehicle for assessing students’ progress in meeting performance expectations in communication, general knowledge, subject matter competence, and professional and pedagogical knowledge, skills, and dispositions.
-Among other criteria, satisfactory portfolios are required for entry into the Teacher Education Program and for entry into the Professional Terms for student teaching.
+Among other criteria, satisfactory portfolios are required for entry into the Teacher Education Department and for entry into the Professional Terms for student teaching.
 Upon completion of the Professional Terms, students must submit a satisfactory exit portfolio demonstrating their ability to meet the Kentucky Teacher Standards.

 Completion Rates by Academic Year Admitted, 2010-2013